 I am happy to collect any participant from their hotel or airport in Inverness for onward travel to the Uist Islands at no extra cost.
 However, they would be responsible for their ferry costs.

-Ferry Crossing, Travel Insurance, Alcoholic Drinks
+Ferry Crossings, Travel Insurance, Cancellation Insurance & Alcoholic Drinks

 You will learn…